MikeCalabro/MLB-hitting-and-pitching/README.md

-# How Should Pitchers Approach A Mike Trout At Bat?
+# How Should Pitchers Approach Different MLB Batters?

-To see how he well Mike Trout hits certain pitches in certain scenarios:
+To see how he well any selected MLB batter hits certain pitches in certain scenarios:

-Check out my Shiny App  https://calabs97.shinyapps.io/pitching_to_Trout/
+Check out my Shiny App

 # Data: